 Remote care models offer significant advantages in healthcare delivery, but distinguishing between remote patient monitoring (RPM) and remote therapeutic monitoring (RTM) reimbursement can be complex.
-This article provides an overview comparing RPM vs RTM. it covers the technologies each uses, the data types collected, how to bill for services, and supervision and billing rules requirements.
+This article provides an overview comparing RPM vs RTM.
+It covers the technologies each uses, the data types collected, how to bill for services, and supervision and billing rules requirements.

 This overview is designed to help you make informed decisions about which strategies to use to expand access to care and create new revenue streams while remaining compliant with billing regulations.